 - Naphtha and natural gas liquids are primarily used as feedstock; natural gas is used as both a feedstock (notably for fertilizer) and a fuel.

-- Natural gas liquids use grows by about 50% from 2021 to 2050, as unconventional oil and natural gas production in the U.S. expands supply.
+- Natural gas liquids use grows by around 40% from 2021 to 2050, as unconventional oil and natural gas production in the U.S. expands supply.